What does it mean to have childlike faith?

 We understand even less about God’s reasons because of the depth and breadth of His wisdom and in the infinity of His mind.
 And we certainly gripe and moan and outright rebel against Him and occasionally throw a tantrum too.
 But because of His Word, His character, His promises, and all the ways He has shown His love we can absolutely trust Him.

-5) Children trust and find satisfaction with parents.
+5) Childlike faith trusts and finds satisfaction with parents.